Republic of Ploiești: Caragiale

 The mundane aspects of the Ploieşti republican experiment became the subject of derision in literary circles associated with the conservative Junimea.
 Satires dealing with or alluding to the episode were created by Ion Luca Caragiale, who often used his prose to mock the bombastic tone of the Liberal press.

 In his piece Boborul, Caragiale actually records the events, revisiting his experiences as a seventeen-year-old eyewitness (and makes some unverifiable claims, such as having been created a deputy police commissioner by Candiano-Popescu, the latter being "president of the Republic").
 His ironic account, centered on scenes of excessive drinking and a fête atmosphere, implies that the Republic would have actually functioned as a separate country:

 "In the space of our century, a very interesting state was born and ended, one that no scrupulous historian should ignore.
 I wish to speak of the Ploieşti Republic, a state which, although it has lasted only fifteen hours, has for sure marked a celebrated page in contemporary history.
 Born out of, through, and for the people, at around two o'clock in the morning of August 8, 1870, the young republic was smothered on the same day, around four o'clock in the afternoon.
 Never mind! the greatness and importance of states are not judged by their extent and duration, but by the more or less brilliant role they have played in the universal system."

-The word Boborul itself has since acquired popularity in Romania, and is used to ridicule perceived demagogy and its rhetoric.
-Its exact use in the piece forms the climax of the short plot, during the depiction of what Caragiale calls "The Reaction".
-After having fallen asleep at his desk, the hungover Stan Popescu is rudely awaken by the group of officers charged with bringing back order, and answers to the short and direct question "Who has placed you here?" with the mumbled "boborul" (from poporul - "the people"; translatable as "the beoble").
+The word boborul itself, a distortion of poporul, "the people", has since acquired popularity in Romania, and is used to ridicule perceived demagoguery and its rhetoric.
+Its exact use in the piece forms the climax of the short plot, during the depiction of what Caragiale calls "the Reaction".
+After having fallen asleep at his desk, the hungover Stan Popescu is rudely awaken by the group of officers charged with bringing back order, and answers to the short and direct question "Who has placed you here?" with the mumbled "boborul" (translatable as "the beoble").

-Another famous reference introduced by Caragiale is D-ale carnavalului ("Carnival Adventures"), where Miţa Baston, a hysterical woman, snaps at the man she believes is cheating on her:
+Another famous reference introduced by Caragiale is D-ale carnavalului ("Carnival Adventures"), where Mița Baston, a hysterical woman, snaps at the man she believes is cheating on her: